back to homepage

 map of the Düne

-The island of Düne is located about 1 km away from Helgoland and can be reached by the "Dünenfähre" ferry or by plane from the mainland.
+The island of Düne is located about 1 km away from Helgoland and can be reached by the "Dünenfähre" or by plane from the mainland.
 The small ferry takes about 5 minutes for the crossing.
 The fare for the ferry to Düne is 6 Euros (as of December 2020) and is valid for the round trip.
 The ferry operates at different times depending on the season.
 In the summer months, the ferry runs every half hour, and in the winter, it runs every hour.
 I recommend inquiring at the landing stage for the exact times, as last-minute changes are always possible, and there are often early-morning ferries that are not listed on the schedule.
 In bad weather conditions, the ferry may depart from the Nordosthafen (see also map).
 The Dune has a length of approximately 1000 meters and a width of approximately 700 meters.
 There are two wide sandy beaches in the north and south.
 The surf is a bit larger on the northern beach, and one usually finds the grey seals there, while at the southern beach, mostly harbor seals (but not in winter) can be found.
 On the east side of the island, there is also a pebble beach where seals can often be seen.

 click for larger view